-See the Cut-Off Marks UNILAG Used for 2016/2017 Admission - Nigeria Today
+See The Cut-Off Marks UNILAG Used For 2016/2017 Admission - Nigeria Today

 Cut-Off Marks UNILAG Used for 2016/2017 Admission Last year, following the release of the University of Lagos (UNILAG) 2016/2017 Admission Screening result, the management of the institution released the cut-off marks for the 2016/2017 academic session admission exercise.
 We are reposting this information for candidates seeking admission this year to know what they should be …

-The post See the Cut-Off Marks UNILAG Used for 2016/2017 Admission appeared first on Nigerian Scholars.
+The post See The Cut-Off Marks UNILAG Used For 2016/2017 Admission appeared first on Students Nigeria.

 Do you something awesome to share with the world?
 Click here to share